 10. I can have a pint and a half and still drive

-Remember that even though some of these myths aren’t illegal, they can still endanger you and others and are considered unsafe.
+Remember that even though some of these car driving myths aren’t illegal, they can still endanger you and others and are considered unsafe.
 As long as you’re sensible and cautious, you shouldn’t be in any trouble behind the wheel.